Articles in this section

 Required Permission Level: Reports and Dashboard Creator

-It is important to understand the three components of a DNIS mapping in Mitel (ShoreTel):
+There are three components to a DNIS mapping in Mitel (ShoreTel):

 Questions or feedback?
 Please email us at support@brightmetrics.com.